-Throughout the course of becoming arthritic, the feet can exhibit a range of conditions, including bunions, hallux valgus, hammer toes, splay, pronation, and corns or
+Throughout the course of becoming arthritic, the feet can exhibit a range of conditions that include bunions, hallux valgus, hammer toes, splay, pronation, and corns or calluses.

 In addition, a sequence of symptom phases occur that can include plantar fasciitis, pins and needles, and burning or achy feet.